-ECE 144 MUSIC AND MOTOR DEVELOPMENT FOR THE YOUNG CHILD
+ECE 144 MUSIC AND MOVEMENT FOR THE YOUNG CHILD

-Provides the basic skills, methods and theory in music and motor activities relating to the young child, including developing a portfolio of materials, lesson plans and classroom demonstrations.
+Provides the basic skills, methods and theory in music and movement experiences relating to the young child, including developing a portfolio of materials, lesson plans and classroom demonstrations.
+Requires 3-5 hours of curriculum planning and implementation in a preapproved early childhood setting.